control

 break

-‘Breaks’ or exits from the current loop, for example repeat or foreach, and continues execution.
+‘Breaks’ or exits from the current loop, for example repeat or foreach, or run command, and continues execution.

 repeat 10 [print repcount if repcount = 5 [break]] print "Broken!